chengpatrick/Procedural-Room-Content-Generation-MR/README.md

  }
 ```

-This works ideally in a empty square or rectangular room.
+This works ideally in an empty square or rectangular room.
 As there are not many PCG related to MR on the web at the moment.
 I hope this repo and the scripts provided can be helpful.

 ## Room Setup and Rules
-Some basic rules that I defined for this project's setup is stated as below:
+Some basic rules that I defined for this project's setup are stated as below:
 * Room should be rectangular
 * There should be no objects against the wall
 * There could be pillars/trees at the four corners of the room as decor